Russian airstrikes reported in cities across Ukraine - KESQ

 Associated Press

-KYIV, Ukraine (AP) — Russian airstrikes targeting energy and other facilities rocked Ukraine from east to west Tuesday, causing broad power blackouts.
-A senior official warned that the situation was “critical” and urged Ukrainians to “hang in there” as neighborhoods went dark.
+KYIV, Ukraine (AP) — Waves of Russian airstrikes rocked Ukraine on Tuesday, with authorities from east to west reporting attacks on energy and other facilities that knocked out power and, in the capital, struck residential buildings.

-The aerial assault, which resulted in at least one death in a residential building in the capital, Kyiv, followed days of euphoria in Ukraine sparked by one of its biggest military successes in the nearly nine-month war — the retaking last week of the southern city of Kherson.
+The barrage of strikes — including with missiles — came as air raid alerts were issued across Ukraine.
+At least 10 regions and cities reported that they were targeted.
+The assault followed what have been days of euphoria in Ukraine after one of its biggest military successes in the nearly nine-month Russian invasion — the retaking last week of the southern city of Kherson.

-At least a dozen regions reported strikes, which caused multiple emergency blackouts.

-A Ukrainian air force spokesman said Russia fired around 100 missiles.
-President Volodymyr Zelenskyy put the number at 85.

 As its battlefield losses mount, Russia has in recent months increasingly resorted to targeting Ukraine’s power grid, seemingly hoping to turn the approach of winter into a weapon by leaving people in the cold and dark.

-In Kyiv, Mayor Vitali Klitschko said authorities found a body in one of three residential buildings that were struck in the capital, where emergency blackouts were also announced by power provider DTEK.

-Video published by a presidential aide showed a five-story, apparently residential building in Kyiv on fire, with flames licking through apartments.
-Klitschko said air defense units also shot down some missiles.
+In Kyiv, video published by a presidential aide showed a five-story, apparently residential building on fire, with flames licking through apartments.
+The city mayor said three residential buildings were struck and that air defense units shot down other missiles.
+Vitali Klitschko added on his Telegram social media channel that medics and rescuers are being scrambled to the sites of the attacks.

 Ukraine had seen a period of comparative calm since previous waves of drone and missile attacks several weeks ago.